 Skunk tilefish is a social fish found in small groups in the Indo-Pacific.
 Also known as Red Stripe tilefish.
 They hunt zooplankton in rock rubble and substrate near coral reef structures.

-These white, bright orange-to-red lateral stripe fish are typically found in pairs.
+These white, bright orange-to-red lateral stripe fish like to live in pairs.
 They have an elongated body with a striking red line.

 Their body, fins, and eyes have a slight blue tint, adding to their appeal.
 This peaceful fish is a beautiful addition to any community aquarium.